-Because these are static bodies, the right side of the equations equal 0.
+Because these are static bodies, the right side of the equations equals 0.
 In dynamics, they will equal the mass times the acceleration for translation and rotation.

-For a rigid body in static equilibrium, that is a non-deformable body where forces are not concurrent, the sum of both the forces and the moments acting on the body must be equal to zero.
-The addition of moments (as opposed to particles where we only looked at the forces) adds another set of possible equilibrium equations, allowing us to solve for more unknowns as compared to particle problems.
+For a rigid body in static equilibrium, that is, a nondeformable body where forces are not concurrent, the sum of both the forces and the moments acting on the body must be equal to zero.
+The addition of moments (as opposed to particles, where we only looked at the forces) adds another set of possible equilibrium equations, allowing us to solve for more unknowns as compared to particle problems.

 Moments, like forces, are vectors.
 This means that our vector equation needs to be broken down into scalar components before we can solve the equilibrium equations.
-In a two dimensional problem, the body can only have clockwise or counter clockwise rotation (corresponding to rotations about the z axis).
-This means that a rigid body in a two dimensional problem has three possible equilibrium equations; that is, the sum of force components in the x and y directions, and the moments about the z axis.
+In a two-dimensional problem, the body can only have clockwise or counterclockwise rotation (corresponding to rotations about the z-axis).
+This means that a rigid body in a two-dimensional problem has three possible equilibrium equations; that is, the sum of force components in the x and y directions, and the moments about the z axis.
 The sum of each of these will be equal to zero.

-For a two dimensional problem, we break our one vector force equation into two scalar component equations.
+For a two-dimensional problem, we break our one vector force equation into two scalar component equations.

-$$\scriptstyle \$$ \sum\vec F=0\\\sum F x=0\:\sum F y=0\$\$
+$$\scriptstyle \$$ \sum F\x=0\\\ F\y=0\$\$